ericbuss/Docusaurus/website/docs/introduction.md

 ### GitBook

-The primary problem with GitBook is that the team behind it is more focused on turning it into a commercial product rather than an open-source tool.
-It also has a lot of problems that Docusaurus doesn't have.
-That's why [Redux switched to Docusaurus](https://github.com/reduxjs/redux/issues/3161).
-It is only free for open-source and non-profit teams.
+Gitbook has very clean slate design and has been used by many open source projects.
+With its focus shifting towards a commercial product rather than an open-source tool, many of its requirements no longer fit the needs as an open source project's doc site.
+As a result, many have to turn to other products.
+[You may read about Redux's switch to Docusaurus here](https://github.com/reduxjs/redux/issues/3161).

+Currently, Gitbook is only free for open-source and non-profit teams.
 Docusaurus is free for everyone.

 ### Jekyll